float3/float3.github.io/content/photography.md

 <h3>film</h3>
 <div class="photo-gear-list">
 <article class="photo-gear-item">
-<strong>Fujifilm and Kodak 200/400 ISO stocks</strong>
+<strong>Fujifilm, Kodak, and ILFORD HP5 PLUS</strong>
-<p>my default film speeds are ISO 200 and 400, in both black-and-white and color.</p>
+<p>my default film speeds are ISO 200 and 400, in both black-and-white and color. photos will eventually be tagged by the film stock they were shot on.</p>
 </article>
 </div>
 </section>